 Falklands War: The Royal Navy destroyer HMS Cardiff engaged and destroyed a British Army helicopter in a friendly-fire incident.

 On June 6, in the year 1982, Falklands War: The Royal Navy destroyer HMS Cardiff engaged and destroyed a British Army helicopter in a friendly-fire incident.
-This event is recorded as a Selected Events event in the history of June 6, a notable event in this corner of history.
+This event is recorded as a Selected Events event in the history of June 6, one of 244 recorded events on this date across all of history.

 Key Facts